Get help if you use oil, LPG, coal or wood to heat your home

 If you can’t afford to buy fuel

-You might be able to get extra financial help if you:
+You might be able to get help if you:

-• rely on oil, liquefied petroleum gas (LPG), coal or wood as your main source of heating
+use oil, LPG, coal or wood as your main source of heating

-Your local Citizens Advice will need to apply for extra financial help for you.
+Your local Citizens Advice will need to apply for help for you.

-If you think you're eligible for help, talk to an adviser.
+If you think you're eligible, talk to an adviser.

 Check if you can get help from your local council

-You should check with your local council to see if they offer local grants or schemes for people who use alternative fuels.
+You should check with your local council to see if they offer local grants or schemes for people who use oil, LPG, coal or wood.

 Find your local council on GOV.UK.

-Check what other support you can get for different types of fuel
+Check how you can save money on different types of fuel

 If you use oil